100 Acts of Kindness.

 This was a work in progress for quite some time.

 It encouraged me to talk with Henry about his Grandma and why we were giving this to Grandpa.
 We were given two amazing books when we lost his Grandma and continue to use them as a tool to talk about her as well.
-God Gave Us Heaven and The Giving Tree are highly recommended.
+God Gave Us Heaven (affiliate link) and The Giving Tree are highly recommended.

 While Henry doesn’t quite understand all the details of what this project means.
 He knew it was something special.
 And it was something special just for Grandpa.